We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 |Includes:||Breakfast is included.|

-Just 7 km outside Oudtshoorn, a warm welcome awaits you at De Zeekoe Guest Farm, a modern, expansive, privately owned, working alfalfa farm of 200 rolling hectares of succulent Klein Karoo.
+Just 7 km outside Oudtshoorn, a warm welcome awaits you at De Zeekoe Guest Farm, set on 200 rolling hectares of succulent Klein Karoo.
 Around 3,000 ostriches browse the pastures and hundreds of springbok and other naturally occurring game make this farm their home.

-An outdoor paradise, activities include fishing, canoeing, biking and hiking along the many nature trails, which can all be enjoyed within the borders of the farm.
-The incredible Cango Caves, the Cango Wildlife Ranch (the oldest and biggest cheetah contact centre worldwide), the Ostrich Show Farms, meerkat tours (pre-booking is essential!), and the great Swartberg and Outeniqua Mountain passes are other attractions in the vicinity worth a visit.
+Activities that can be enjoyed during a stay here include fishing, canoeing, biking and hiking along the many nature trails, all of which can be enjoyed within the borders of the farm.
+The incredible Cango Caves, the Cango Wildlife Ranch (the oldest and biggest cheetah contact centre worldwide), the Ostrich Show Farms, meerkat tours (pre-booking is essential!) and the great Swartberg and Outeniqua Mountain passes are other attractions in the vicinity which are worth a visit.

 |Includes:||Breakfast is included.|